 **Disclaimer: It doesn’t get as bad as the dark ages might have been, but it sure feels like it.

 No, it’s not your internet service provider exacting revenge on subscribers for some non-existent grudge.
-Internet outages can happen for a number of reasons.
+Spectrum Internet outages can happen for a number of reasons.
 And it’s also possible that in any given situation, it is in fact only your address where the connectivity has broken down.
-Let us explore the possible reasons briefly.

 Due to unexpected power surge, your routers and switches can end up so badly fried they would not be edible even for your pet robot.
 So make sure you have a surge protector in place.